mnit-rtmc/iris/docs/alerts.md

 When configured properly, the system will perform the following functions:

-1. Poll a feed for alerts and parse the Common Alerting Protocol (CAP) XML alert information.
+1. Poll a feed and parse the Common Alerting Protocol (CAP) XML information.
-2. Process alerts with event types that have been configured in the system.
+2. Process alerts with configured event types.
 3. Identify DMS within the alert area.
 4. Generate DMS messages based on predefined message templates.
 5. Post messages to signs automatically or after operator approval.